 Why do we crave bad news?
 It’s just the way our brains work.
 For tens of thousands of years, it was an evolutionary advantage to be afraid of things, it was a very strong survival mechanism.
 Yes, I say WAS.

 Evolution is slow, most of the time.
 The world we live in now, at least in developed countries, is the safest world in the history of time.
 There is the occasional blip in the crime rate, like the uptick in Chicago recently but if you look at historical data on crime and violence it’s at al all time low and has been steadily going down for 100 years.
 WWII being the big exception.

 Many people who just read the above paragraph either didn’t know about how safe the world is now, find it hard to believe or they are convinced the statement is dead wrong.
 It’s not an opinion, it’s a well researched fact.

-This article is based on facts I’ve gleaned, while doing research on a wide variety of subjects.
+This article is based on facts I’ve gleaned while doing research on a wide variety of subjects.
 You could say, I have a research problem.
-The links you see, are to source material.
+The links you see, are to the source material.
 Very little of what I’ve written is opinion.

 When you hear the same bad things over and over again, you start to believe them.
 It’s a simple form of brainwashing and it’s very, very effective.
 This tactic is the main reason there is so much contention between political ideologies.
 But I digress.

 Our brains identify things that might hurt or kill us so we can avoid them.
 And the media, based on ratings, keep feeding us more and more bad news, because we are seeking it out, it’s a vicious cycle.
 It’s this symbiotic relationship between the media and the way our brains work that is at fault.